 research on cougars in rural and suburban settings to better understand

-Project CAT is an eight year study which will involve three regions/locales in Washington State.
+Project CAT was an eight year study that was going to involve three regions/locales in Washington State.

-The program's initial location is in the Cle Elum area.
+The program's initial location was in the Cle Elum area.
 Here cougars and community mutually coexist in an area which provides

 quality habitat and open spaces for both.

-The study will also try and understand the dynamics of secondary predators (fox, coyote, bobcat, black bear) and prey
+The study also tried to understand the dynamics of secondary predators (fox, coyote, bobcat, black bear) and prey

-They will be taught observation and tracking skills while at the same time learning the ecology of the area.
+They were taught observation and tracking skills while at the same time learned the ecology of the area.

-The result will provide a better understanding of these interactions for developing strategies
+The result provided a better understanding of these interactions for developing strategies

 for managing human development.